 Burnout Prevention Through Fair Recognition

-It's not always about compensation.
-It's about whether their effort registers.
-When a developer spends three months building a critical library on a feature branch and their manager's dashboard shows zero activity during that period, the message is clear: your work doesn't count.
+A developer who spends three months building a critical library on a feature branch, while their manager's dashboard shows zero activity, gets a clear message: your work doesn't count.

-Bad metrics drive bad behavior — commit spam to look productive, fake velocity, politicking for visible projects instead of important ones.
+Bad metrics drive bad behavior: commit spam to look productive, fake velocity, politicking for visible projects instead of important ones.
 Leaderboards based on actual, complete work data feel fair.
-And fair feels sustainable.
+Fair feels sustainable.

 The Psychology: Why Leaderboards Tap Into What Engineers Actually Want

-This isn't just a hunch.
 Daniel Pink's research on intrinsic motivation identifies three core drivers of performance: autonomy, mastery, and purpose.
-For engineering teams, there's a critical fourth element that leaderboards uniquely provide: recognition.
+For engineering teams, there's a fourth element that leaderboards uniquely provide: recognition.

-When engineers can view their own contribution data across all branches, they gain self-awareness about their work patterns.
-They don't need a manager to tell them they had a slow week — they can see it themselves and self-correct.
+When engineers can view their contribution data across all branches, they gain self-awareness about their work patterns.
+They don't need a manager to tell them they had a slow week.
+They can see it themselves and self-correct.
 That's autonomy in action.

 When your contributions are visible to the entire team, you feel connected to the mission.
 That PR review you did at midnight?
 It shows up.
 That infrastructure fix nobody noticed?
 It's on the board.
 Purpose comes from knowing your effort counted.

-This is the piece most engineering tools miss entirely.
-You can have autonomy, mastery, and purpose — but without recognition, motivation erodes over time.
+Autonomy, mastery, and purpose alone aren't enough.
+Without recognition, motivation erodes over time.
 Leaderboards close this gap by making contributions visible not just to the individual, but to the team and leadership.

 Leaderboards + all-branch visibility = all four motivation drivers met.